NuLink-network/nulink-web-agent-integration-demo/README.md

   // you can use the address: https://agent-integration-demo.nulink.org/nuipfs REACT_APP_IPFS_NODE_URL=xxxxx

-  // The SDK backend testnet server address.
+  // The SDK agent web address.
 In the NuLink testnet,
-  // you can use the address: https://agent.testnet.nulink.org/ REACT_APP_NULINK_AGENT_ADDRESS=xxxxx
+  // you can use the address: https://agent.testnet.nulink.org/ REACT_APP_NULINK_AGENT_URL=xxxxx

 3. yarn install
 4. yarn build